10 Storage Solutions for Wardrobes

 The final step before we begin is to organise your clothing by type.
 Large coats, jumpers, pants, shirts, t-shirts, shoes, dresses, singlets and pyjamas should all be separated - this is so we can place them in their ideal spots easily.

-Now let's get down to the wardrobe storage ideas!
+Now let's get down to the wardrobe storage ideas to get you sorted!
 These ten storage solutions for wardrobes are all suitable for small wardrobes and rooms, and are sure to free up some space in your closet.

 1. Install an extra clothing rod